Department of Psychological Science

 Purpose of Academic Advising

 The fundamental purpose of academic advising in the Department of Psychological Science is to assist students in clarifying and meeting their educational and career goals.
 Academic advising requires that both the student and faculty member work together as a team; the student should come prepared with specific questions and ideas.

 Familiarize yourself with the purpose of academic advising and the responsibilities of the student and of the advisor in this process.

 Seeking Other Sorts of Advising?

-Your academic advisor has expertise in scholarly issues, especially pertaining to Psychology.
+Your academic advisor has expertise in scholarly issues, especially pertaining to psychological science.
 There are many other issues about which you may seek advice and support such as student health, legal matters, writing and learning skills, general career planning, lifestyle/residential issues, academic accommodations and more.
 UVM offers a variety of free professional advising regarding these and other issues.
 The College of Arts & Sciences Student Services can help you to identify the resources most likely to meet your needs.

 Advising in Psychological Science

-In general, each Psychology faculty advisor has about 50-60 assigned advisees so we provide here an overview of advising issues to facilitate the process.
+In general, each psychological science faculty advisor has about 50-60 assigned advisees so we provide here an overview of advising issues to facilitate the process.
 In general, you can expect a solid advising session to include some or all of the following:'

 - Your faculty advisor will assist you in assessing your progress toward academic and career goals, and help you understand the requirements and policies for your major and degree.